-Firstly, apart from a component for housing loan there is a component for income generating activities so that the borrowers can generate income for repaying the loans;
+Firstly, apart from a component for a housing loan, there is a component for income-generating activities so that the borrowers can generate income for repaying the loans;

-Thirdly, the focuses is on habitat and hence work-sheds, wells for water supply, toilets and renewable energy sources form an integral part of the product offering and are also financed.
+Thirdly, the focuses are on habitat and hence work-sheds, wells for water supply, toilets and renewable energy sources form an integral part of the product offering and are also financed.

-It has tried to use the traditional community based strength of grassroots people’s institutions like Gram Sabha and Gram Vikas Samiti to overcome arcane legal complications and necessity of elaborate documents.
+It has tried to use the traditional community-based strength of grassroots people’s institutions like Gram Sabha and Gram Vikas Samiti to overcome arcane legal complications and the necessity of elaborate documents.
 The company has also done away with legal scrutiny which entails high costs and cumbersome procedures for borrowers.
-It is considered in housing industry circles as a path breaking initiative as it was a major hassle for microfinance borrowers.
+It is considered in housing industry circles as a path-breaking initiative as it was a major hassle for microfinance borrowers.

 The nature of conventional housing finance is not microfinance in character.
-The loan sizes are large, given the individuals, having ling tenor and against collateral of the house.
-MFIs in contrast provide loans of one to three year long.
-Swarna Pragati combines the strength of both these models to make housing affordable and accessible for the low income groups.
+The loan sizes are large, given the individuals, having ling tenor and against the collateral of the house.
+MFIs in contrast provide loans of one to three years long.
+Swarna Pragati combines the strength of both these models to make housing affordable and accessible for low-income groups.

 Apart from conventional credit parameters the company uses its own SHG rating model that captures both the financial and social strengths of the group.
 Wherever required Participatory Rural Appraisal (PRA) techniques are also being used.
 One of the objectives of the model is to conserve the social and development character of microfinance without diluting financial norms.

-The model publicly known as SBI Mumbai model has now been embraced by the entire banking industry.
-The other company executives include former senior executives of SBI, Raj Kumar Singh who has handled microfinance business extensively in Siliguri belt of West Bengal and Moin Qazi, a microfinance expert who was the key architect of success of IFADs microfinance program in Chandrapur and Gadchiroli districts of Maharashtra.
+The model publicly is known as the SBI Mumbai model has now been embraced by the entire banking industry.
+The other company executives include former senior executives of SBI, Raj Kumar Singh who has handled microfinance business extensively in the Siliguri belt of West Bengal and Moin Qazi, a microfinance expert who was the key architect of the success of IFAD’s microfinance program in the Chandrapur and Gadchiroli districts of Maharashtra.